gomorpheus/morpheus-apidoc/source/includes/_catalog_item_types.md

 type | N | Type, `instance`, `blueprint` or `workflow`.
 This determines whether an [Instance](#instances) or [App](#apps) will be provisioned.
-Instance types require a `config` and blueprint requires a `blueprint` and `appSpec`, while workflow types requires a `workflow` and `context`. iconPath | N | Icon Path, relative location of an icon image, eg. `/assets/containers-png/nginx.png`. logo | N | Logo File png,jpg,svg *Only available when using multipart form data content instead of JSON* enabled | N | Can be used to enable / disable the catalog item type.
+Instance types require a `config` and blueprint requires a `blueprint` and `appSpec`, while workflow types requires a `workflow` and `context`. iconPath | N | Icon Path, relative location of an icon image, eg. `/assets/containers-png/nginx.png`. logo | N | Logo File png,jpg,svg *Only available when using multipart form data content instead of JSON* darkLogo | N | Dark Logo File png,jpg,svg *Only available when using multipart form data content instead of JSON* enabled | N | Can be used to enable / disable the catalog item type.
 Default is true featured | N | Can be used to feature the catalog item type.
 Default is false optionTypes | N | Array of option type IDs, see [Inputs](#inputs).
 Only applies to type `instance` and `blueprint`.
 The `workflow` type always uses the option types from the workflow and its tasks instead.